GetResponse Review: All-in-one Email Solution or Jack-of-all-trades?

 12. Customer Support (My Rating: 4/5 Stars)

 GetResponse’s customer support used to be above average.
-It offered phone, chat, and email support, as well as online tutorials.
+It offered phone, chat, email support, and online tutorials.

 They’ve stopped phone support now for all plans except the Max plan, which is sad.
-You can still use email and chat support for your queries, no matter which plan you are on.
+You can still use email and chat support for your queries, no matter your plan.

 GetResponse still leads customer support.
-It offers support in English, Polish, German, Spanish, Italian, Russian, French, and Portuguese.
+It offers English, Polish, German, Spanish, Italian, Russian, French, and Portuguese support.
 Other competitors don’t provide as many channels for support and queries.

 GetResponse’s Pricing Plans

-GetResponse offers four pricing plans to choose from: Basic, Plus, Professional, and Max.
+GetResponse offers four pricing plans: Basic, Plus, Professional, and Max.

 Also, they offer high discounts if you pay for a plan upfront for 12 (-18%) or 24 (-30%) months.

-Here’s a gist of their pricing plans as mentioned on their site:
+Here’s a list of their pricing plans as mentioned on their site: